HenryTech12/tic_tac_toe-using-js/README.md

 Tic-Tac-Toe Game

 A modern and visually appealing Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-Play against the CPU and enjoy an interactive gaming experience.
+Play against your friend and enjoy an interactive gaming experience.

 ---